Order of the Phoenix (fictional organisation): Alastor "Mad-Eye" Moody

-Crouch/Moody becomes noted for teaching and demonstrating normally higher-level topics to Harry's fourth-year class (such as the Unforgivable Curses).
-He is a demanding teacher who expects students to work.
-He puts up with very little, for example punishing Draco Malfoy by transforming him into a ferret to stick up for Harry when Malfoy was tormenting him.

 After Harry unexpectedly returns alive from the graveyard battle with Voldemort, Crouch/Moody takes Harry back to his office, questions him about Voldemort and what happened in the graveyard, and reveals that he is working for Voldemort.
 He then prepares to kill Harry, but Dumbledore, McGonagall, and Snape stop him.
 Having neglected to take his hourly dose of Polyjuice potion, Crouch transforms back to his own appearance and, under the influence of Veritaserum, confesses everything.
 Dumbledore then rescues the real Moody from his magic trunk.

 In Harry Potter and the Order of the Phoenix, the real Moody has joined the newly re-formed Order and leads the party transferring Harry from 4 Privet Drive to Number 12 Grimmauld Place.
 He appears at the climax of that book, arriving at the battle at the Department of Mysteries after being tipped off by Snape.
-He also appears with Lupin and Tonks at the very end, when they give the Dursleys a warning concerning their treatment of Harry.
-Moody only features briefly in Half-Blood Prince.
-In Deathly Hallows he is killed by Voldemort after being abandoned by Mundungus Fletcher, who was acting as a Potter decoy.
-The Order is unable to recover his body, but later his magical eye is found by Harry mounted on Dolores Umbridge's office door to spy on Ministry of Magic employees.
-Harry retrieves the eye, disgusted that it would be used in such a way, and buries it at the base of an old tree in Mad-Eye's memory.
+In Deathly Hallows, he is killed by Voldemort while the Order is moving Harry to the Weasley house.
+Harry later discovers that Dolores Umbridge has stolen Moody's magical eye and is using it to watch over her employees; he steals it back and buries it in a forest.

 Moody is portrayed by Brendan Gleeson in the film series.